-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 In the areas that get bombed a lot, there’s no light, no gas, not even heat.
 A person might have to walk, say, 25 minutes to get to the nearest store.
 Some people are scared, and some can’t even make it.

-The thing I’m most afraid of is realizing we need to leave and no longer being able to.
+The thing I’m most afraid of is realising we need to leave and no longer being able to.
 But we have hope, because Kharkiv is a really big city, and capturing it would require a lot of strength.
 And after all, someone needs to stay behind and fight, if it comes to that.

 There’s no huge looting problem, of course.
 I see much more mutual aid and support, but I’m a lucky person, I have those kinds of people around me.
 Wherever you look, everyone’s helping others in some way.
 Sharing food.
-In our group chat with our neighbors, as soon as information appears about a water shortage, somebody writes, “Guys, I’m going to get some water right now.
+In our group chat with our neighbours, as soon as information appears about a water shortage, somebody writes: “Guys, I’m going to get some water right now.
 Everyone come down with your bottles in half an hour.”
 That happens all the time.

-Yesterday, we celebrated a holiday with our neighbors, and the men decided to barbecue, because we haven’t been able to lately.
+Yesterday, we celebrated a holiday with our neighbours, and the men decided to barbecue, because we haven’t been able to lately.
 Ten minutes before curfew, I decided to go out for a walk.
 I go down, and there’s smoke everywhere: people are pouring vodka and eating meat.

 Putin brought our families together.
 When have we ever talked to each other this much?
-We met our neighbors.
+We met our neighbours.
 We’ve gotten more exercise, because they turned the elevator off on the first day.
 I don’t think the people on the 16th floor have gone to the basement even once.

 The hardest part is not knowing when this is going to end.
 We’ve never doubted for even a minute that we’re going to win.
 But will we be alive when it happens?